ww-gitops/wge-dev-template/README.md

 ## Destroy

 To destroy the WGE cluster run the `reset.sh` script.
 This will destroy the WGE cluster.
-On a MacBook you will also need to reset the Kubernetes cluster using the Docker Dashboard.
-On Linux it will delete the Kind cluster.